 - It discourages opportunistic dual agency.
 The law is intended to make sure that licensees who practice dual agency are fully informing consumers about the risky nature of that relationship.

-So, does this mean that you have to “get married” to an agent before really knowing him/her?
-While practices vary from firm to firm, at Soldsense we are perfectly comfortable with doing an initial showing so we get to know each other.
+So, does this mean that you have to “commit” to an agent before really knowing him/her?
+While practices vary from firm to firm, at Soldsense we are perfectly comfortable with doing an initial showing with a 1-day listing agreement so we get to know each other.

 As soon as we start discussing specifics (strategies for an offer, investment property advice and so on) we will want a buyer agreement signed to make sure both parties are committed to the process.